OUT-OF-GAMUT COLORS (Or Colors That Don't Come Through Well in Photography)

 But the rest of my posting here will be about JOSH ELLIOT, whom I’ve grown to really appreciate.
 I think that in the time I’ve watched his work (15 years or so), he’s grown to be a top tier painter.

 As I’ve posted in the past, the truly great artists have no weaknesses.
 They have great composition, values, colors, drafting, brushwork, and edges.
 These are the areas which are the foundation in painting.
-I believe that John Elliot has no weaknesses in any of these areas.
+I believe that Josh Elliot has no weaknesses in any of these areas.
 Here are some of my favorite paintings by him.
 See what you think:

 Josh Elliot - Vermillion Variety